Mr-Byte/AnalogRedstone/README.md

-# Analog Redstone
+# Random Redstone
-A set of gates that enable working with analog redstone signals.
+A set of blocks and items that provide a variety of functionality related to redstone.

 ## Information
 Requires at least Forge 10.12.0.1029 in order to work.